 - Public speaking

 The workshops served both CLDP alumni and the broader community.
 Sessions ranged from two-hour skill-building workshops to full-day intensive training.
 This flexible format allowed working professionals to access training without committing to the full CLDP program.
+Some alumni leveraged their training while pursuing advanced credentials such as BCom Victoria Pathways or graduate studies.

 Many participants used these workshops to test their interest in leadership development before applying to the CLDP.
 Others attended specific sessions to build skills for current leadership roles.
 The leadershift program evolved based on participant feedback and community needs.